The MOHAWK ADVANTAGE - FACT SHEET

 The 1990's was a time when Mohawk re-focused on listening to its customers and used the continuous improvement process to manage and perpetuate the change.
 Mohawk has developed into, not just a supplier of stampings, but into a company focused on doing what our customers need to help them solve problems.
 We have formed strategic partnerships with customers, developed new distribution ideas, reduced inventory for Mohawk and our customers and worked with customers to closely integrate their production schedules with Mohawk's so parts are produced and delivered as needed.
 Shortened lead times have reduced the time from order entry to delivery of parts.

 On 03/19/2004 we became ISO 9001 Certified as part of the on-going quality improvement practices.

 All these changes and improvements have allowed Mohawk to keep price increases to a minimum and in some cases reduce prices.
 By working with customers on order patterns, material selection, tolerances and other areas Mohawk is constantly trying to reduce the price, or increase the value, of stampings to our customers.
 We work at it everyday.

 Mohawk has worked hard for over 85 years to stay in the forefront of change and we see that effort continuing and being strengthened as we enter the next millennium.
-The current management team of Woody Ferguson, Will Ferguson, Andrew Tordanato and Tyler Tordanato have a combined fifty plus years experience at Mohawk.
+The current management team of Woody Ferguson and Sal Marino have a combined sixty plus years experience at Mohawk.
 We are a company prepared to meet the challenges of the future by drawing on our success of the past.